 One thing I hear from women over and over who are not getting results in the gym is that they have trouble stay consistent, committed, and are really just craving enough energy and motivation to get to the gym.

-Look, we all know we should be exercising, it’s no secret, but just owning a workout plan doesn’t ensure that we will actually do the work we are suppose too.
+Look, we all know we should be exercising, it’s no secret, but just owning a workout plan doesn’t ensure that we will actually follow it.

 You see, there is a huge gap between knowing what to do and actually doing it.
 Many of us know what do and if we don’t know we can easily search for it online.
 Yet there are several factors we never take into account.